atick-faisal/label-studio/docs/source/templates/video_object_detector.md

 **Notes:**
 - Replace `YOUR_API_KEY` with your actual API key.
 - Replace `PROJECT_ID` with your project ID.
-- Ensure that you have installed the latest version of the Label Studio SDK.
+- Ensure that you have installed the latest version of the Annotation Hub SDK.

 #### Use the Command Line Interface (CLI)

-You can use the Label Studio CLI to export annotations with interpolated keyframes.
+You can use the Annotation Hub CLI to export annotations with interpolated keyframes.

 **Command:**
 ```bash